Bira/octopus-carnival/_drafts/wir-mm-4e-chuul.md

 The classic **Chuul** is a Level 10 Soldier.
 It's Large, has darkvision and both a walking and a swimming speed of 6.
-Its basic attack is a claw whose damage is exactly half of what it should be for its level, but that's surprisingly okay here because the chuul can make 2 claw attacks per turn!
+Its basic attack is a claw whose damage is exactly half of what it should be for its level, but that's surprisingly okay here because the chuul can make 2 claw attacks per turn despite not being Elite.
 These do extra damage against immobilized targets.

 If both attacks hit the same target, the Chuul will make a attack against the victim's Fortitude using its face tentacles.
 This does no damage, but